This article is updated on October 19th, 2021 to reflect recent developments on this subject.

 The fix is to find the common ground and add the following line to the composer.json file:

 Version 4.x is supported by both Drupal 9 and Drush 10, so you will now be able to install the latest version of Drush.
 After adding this line first downgrade var-dumper and then install Drush:

 Note: This will probably be fixed soon by Drush using the same versions of symfony/var-dumper as Drupal, but let this blog post be of educational value.

-You can also read my blog post on how to make your site Drupal 9 ready.
+You can also read my blog post on How to upgrade Drupal 8 to 9.